-A drainable ostomy system is a type of pouch that can be reused.
-Unlike the closed ostomy pouch, this type has a feature for draining the accumulated discharge in the pouch without needing to discard it.
+A drainable ostomy system is a type of pouch that patients can reuse.
+Unlike the closed ones, this type has a feature for draining the accumulated discharge without having to discard it.

 “The peristomal skin plays an important role in the normal use of stoma appliance.
 Skin problems often reduce the base plates’ ability to attach.
 This may lead to leakage, which can be socially restricting or, in some cases, even debilitating.
 The integrity of the peristomal skin is therefore of the utmost importance to the patients.
 Peristomal skin problems are thought to be common; some studies have reported frequency of 60%, while other studies report lower frequencies.
 Often, a skin problem can result in a vicious circle where a skin problem causes failure of the adhesive, which in turn gives rice to leakage, which can lead to more recalcitrant skin problems. […] Many different skin problems have been described.
 These include fecal dermatitis, mechanical dermatitis, folliculitis, psoriasis, allergic contact dermatitis, PPG and other rather uncommon conditions. […]

-An ileostomy or upper colon resection creates more discharge because, at this point, the stool is more fluid than solid.
-Further water absorption and reabsorption that help in stool solidification mainly take place after the ileum process.
+An ileostomy or upper colon resection creates more discharge because, at this point the stool is more fluid than solid.
+Further water absorption and reabsorption that help in stool solidification mainly occurs after the ileum process.

 Types of Drainable Ostomy Pouch Systems

 - One-piece drainable pouch.
-In this type, the pouch and the skin barrier (also known as wafer or baseplate) of the system are one inseparable piece.
-The whole system is removed during pouch changing.
+The pouch and the skin barrier (also known as wafer or baseplate) are one inseparable piece.
+The user removes the whole system during pouch changing.

 - Two-piece drainable ostomy systems.
-Here, the pouch and the wafer (flange, skin barrier) are two different parts.
-The pouch can be removed independently, while the flange can be left in place for up to 4 days before attaching a new one.
+The pouch and the wafer (flange, skin barrier) are two different parts.
+Users can remove the pouch independently, while the flange can stay in place for 4 days before attaching a new one.

 Drainable and closed pouches